 David Buell in honor of his father CWO4 Benton E. Buell, USN (Ret) USS Oak Hill

-Greer County 138k LST-799 on the pier at Inchon, South Korea in 1950, the result of miscalculating the extreme ebb and flow of the tides in that port.
+Greer County 138k USS LST-799 on the pier at Inchon, South Korea in 1950, the result of miscalculating the extreme ebb and flow of the tides in that port.

 US Navy photo from "All Hands" magazine, September 1951.